jdittrich/userNeedResearchBook/text/allURBook.md

 conversation: You ask questions, the user answered them. -->

-Data can be gathered by asking questions and listening to the participant’s answers.
+We gather data by asking questions and listening to the participant’s answers.
-However, the use of questions and answers in user needfinding is unlike the user of questions and answers in surveys.
-Instead of getting short definitive answers out of a determined set (»on a 4 point scale: how much do you agree with…«) we aim for rich descriptions, much like veritable stories which retell the participant’s experiences.
-In addition to what is happening these stories they tell us about context and motivations.
-To encourage giving such story like answers,  we will often ask for descriptions or processes and reasons for activities.
+However, the use of questions and answers in user needfinding is unlike the questions and answers in surveys.
+In surveys it is often aimed for short, definitive answers out of a determined set of possbilities (»on a 4 point scale: how much do you agree with…«).
+Instead of this, we aim for longer answers that are give »free« and not from a determined set of answers.
+Thus we are more likely to get rich descriptions, much like veritable stories which retell the participant’s experiences.
+In addition, these stories  tell us about the context of the user’s activities and the user’s motivations.
+To encourage giving such story like answers,  we will often ask for *descriptions* of activities and the *reasons* for doing them.

  <div class="example">

-»can you describe me how you decided to choose this layout?«
+»can you describe me how you decided to use this layout?«

 »You said that you need to look that color model up.
 Why?«

 </div>